Lyudmila Mihaylova, PhD

-- Danil Kuzin, Interoperability and Fusion of Large Data for Surveillance Systems, PhD viva soon
+- Danil Kuzin, Interoperability and Fusion of Large Data for Surveillance Systems, minor revisions after PhD viva

 - Zhenglin Li, Image Processing Methods for Fire Detection, PhD viva soon

 - Fodio Longman, A Hybrid Satellite & Wireless Sensor Network (WSN) System for Reliable Monitoring, Surveillance and Security Operations of Oil and Gas Pipelines and Facilities, writing dissertation